brainupdaters/drlm/README.rst

 REQUIREMENTS
 ------------

-DRLM is written entirely in Bash and requieres some system services in order to work properly:
+DRLM is written entirely in Bash and requires some system services in order to work properly:

 * isc-dhcpd
 * nfs-server
 * tftpd

-Also is required for PXE Boot:
+* apache2

-* syslinux
+* quemu-img

 All other required programs (like sort, dd, grep, etc.) are so common, that we don't list them as requirements.
 In case your specific workflow requires additional tools, Disaster Recovery Linux Manager will tell you.

 DRLM is a tool to manage REAR systems, so all clients need REAR package and its dependencies to work properly.

 INSTALLATION
 ------------

 On RPM based systems you should use the drlm RPM package.
 Either obtain it from the DRLM homepage or build it yourself from the source tree with:
 ::

   $ make rpm

 This will create an RPM for your distribution.
 The RPM is not platform- dependant and should work also on other RPM based distributions.

 On DEB based systems you can execute the command:
 ::

   $ make deb